COVID-19 / Coronavirus Information and Updates

 Essential businesses are those that provide services ensuring continual operation of government agencies and provide for the health, safety and welfare of the public.
 This is a list considered essential by the Empire State Development Corporation and is subject to change at any time by Executive Order of New York State Governor Andrew Cuomo.
 A general list is shown below.

-- Essential infrastructure – Utilities, telecommunication, airports, transportation
+- Essential infrastructure – Utilities, telecommunication, airports, transportation, hotels and other places of accommodation

-- Retail including grocery stores and pharmacies.
-Please check with your local stores.
+- Retail – Grocery stores, pharmacies, gas stations, hardware, delivery, restaurants/bars (take out only) Please check with your local stores.
 Some have reduced hours or have changed some policies.

-- Public services – Trash collection, mail, shipping services
+- Public services – Trash collection, mail, shipping, auto repair, storage, funeral homes, landscaping, animal shelters, remote instruction

 - News media